CloudBase Resources Migration Guide

 Parameter Description:

--s: Specify service name to download--targetPath: Specify local path to save code--force: Force overwrite existing files
+-s: Specify the service name to download--targetPath: Specify the local path to save the code--force: Force overwrite existing files

 Example: